 “When budget allows” is a hypothetical time in the future that, like Little Orphan Annie’s Tomorrow, is always there, dangling tantalisingly before us, as each day turns, getting no nearer.
 It is a sunlit dream-time in which there will be budget to hook up that feed, build out that API or invest in that show-stopping legaltech, for which there is no budget now.

 Logicians will immediately sense a paradox.
-If this grand expedition today fails to pass muster, its present value should one embark upon it at an unknowable point in the henceforth is surely smaller still.
+If this grand expedition fails to pass muster today, the present value of the promise to embark upon it at an unknowable point in the henceforth is, surely, smaller still.
 The aperture constricts the further out we push.
-What kind of contortion in spacetime must we therefore crawl through to reach that happy land?
+What kind of contortion in spacetime must we therefore crawl through to reach that happy, iridescent upland?